pydantic/pydantic/docs/index.rst

 (This script is complete, it should run "as is")

-Arbitrary classes are processed by *pydantic* using the ``GetterDict`` (see `utils.py <https://github.com/samuelcolvin/pydantic/blob/master/pydantic/utils.py>`__) class which attempts to provide a "dictionary-like" interface to any class.
+Arbitrary classes are processed by *pydantic* using the ``GetterDict`` class (see `utils.py <https://github.com/samuelcolvin/pydantic/blob/master/pydantic/utils.py>`__) which attempts to provide a dictionary-like interface to any class.
 You can customise how this works by setting your own sub-class of ``GetterDict`` in ``Config.getter_dict`` (see :ref:`config <config>`).

 You can also customise class validation using :ref:`root_validators <root_validators>` with ``pre=True``, in this case